 Flextime refers to a work schedule that lets you set your own work hours within limits established by management.

 Both a compressed work week schedule and flextime allow you to work around peak commuting times, so getting to and from work is faster and easier.
 Also, you can structure work around your daily life and obligations.

 Your employer might thank you, too!
-According to the Washington State Department of Transportation and partners, compressed work weeks and flextime both generally lead to:
+According to the Washington State Department of Transportation, compressed work weeks and flextime both generally lead to:

 Many employers already have flextime or compressed schedule policies already in place.
 Once you have a copy of the policy, you may need to demonstrate to your manager that your job responsibilities are suitable for flextime or a compressed schedule.
 Typically, jobs that require customer service, such as working as a receptionist or telephone operator, are less suited to a flexible schedule.
 Though, when done correctly, compressed schedules can increase customer service hours.

 If your employer doesn’t have a policy already in place, you can do your own research and present it to your management team.
 In addition to being great for you, there are benefits for your employer too.
 Below are some resources to get you started.

 You can save some cash by teleworking or working a compressed week.
 Check out this calculator to see how much.
 Even better, if you log your trips in the Pierce Trips Calendar you can win great prizes.
 Check out the Campaigns page to see what you could win!

 If your employer partners with Pierce Transit and you use a smart commute option to get to work, you may be eligible for a free taxi ride home in case of an emergency.
 Visit Pierce Trips’ Emergency Ride Home page for more information or contact your Employee Transportation Coordinator.